jgraham/gecko-dev/testing/web-platform-tests/tests/README.md

 * fork this repository (and make sure you're still relatively in sync with it if you forked a while ago);
-* create a branch for your changes, `git checkout -b submission/your-name`;
+* create a branch for your changes:
+  `git checkout -b submission/your-name/topic`;
 * make your changes;
 * push that to your repo;
 * and send in a pull request based on the above.